ghorsey/OpenGraph-Net/NUGET.md

 ### Contribution Guide
 1. Fork the OpenGraph-Net repository
 2. Create a feature branch for the item you are going to add.
-3. Add your awesome code and your unit tests to cover the new feture
+3. Add your awesome code and your unit tests to cover the new feature
 4. Run all of the tests to ensure everything is still passing.
 5. Create a pull request to our `develop` branch.